FREVA-CLINT/freva-deployment/docs/deployment/Installation.md

-Hence, on the servers that will be running docker l need root access.
+Hence, on the servers that will be running docker you will need root access.
 There exists an option to install and run docker without root, information on a root-less docker option can be found [on the docker docs](https://docs.docker.com/engine/security/rootless/)
 > ``📝``: The deployment will automatically check the availability of docker